 Is Route 130 the Most Dangerous Road in New Jersey?

-The Tri-State Transportation Campaign analyzed some of the most dangerous roads in New Jersey and discovered that Route 130 ranked as the most dangerous road statewide.
+The Tri-State Transportation Campaign analyzed some of the most dangerous roads in New Jersey.
+It discovered that Route 130 ranked as the most dangerous road statewide.
 The highway runs from Pennsville Township in Salem County all the way to North Brunswick Township in Middlesex County.
-The stretch of Route 130 in Burlington County is particularly dangerous due to the infrastructure, which focuses more on the heavy traffic flow of vehicles and not on the safety of pedestrians.
+The stretch of Route 130 in Burlington County is particularly dangerous due to the infrastructure.
+There is more of a focus on the heavy traffic flow of vehicles and not on the safety of pedestrians.

 Route 130 was not designed with pedestrians in mind, and it shows.
 Even though pedestrians use Route 130, the infrastructure and speed limits in the area have not changed to reflect this.
 Speed limits often exceed 40 to 50 mph and Route 130 lacks crosswalks, bike paths, and sidewalks.

 To help reduce accidents on one part of Route 130, the New Jersey Senate voted in April to approve legislation to reduce the speed limit on the stretch of Route 130 near Burlington City High School and the Wilbur Watts Intermediate School.
-The new legislation, known as Antwan’s Law, would reduce speeds in that area to 25 mph at all times, even when school isn’t in session.
-Currently, the speed limit along that road is 40 mph when school lights aren’t flashing.
+The new legislation, known as Antwan’s Law, reduced speeds in that area to 25 mph at all times, even when school is not in session.
+Currently, the speed limit along that road is 40 mph when school lights are not flashing.
 The law was named after a high school sophomore who was killed in a pedestrian accident along Route 130 in 2016.

 Have You Been Injured in a Pedestrian Accident?